nickyreinert/wordCloud-for-Wordpress/README.md

 This plugin allows you to use shortcodes in pages and posts to create word clouds based on a list of counted words or a given text.
 The words will be rendered into a canvas.
 Based on their occurrences the size and color changes.
 This plugin is based on the great wordList2-library by timdream: https://github.com/timdream/wordcloud2.js

 The wordlist you provide to this plugin contains a simple list with two columns: The first column is the word, the second column contains the occurence of this word.

+## common errors
+* If min-word-occurence and min-word-lenght are to big, you may not see a word cloud rendered, because your text does not contain enough words!

 # Usage and installation